 Kent County Parks Department also manages public launches on two area waters.
 One is found at Wabasis Lake, 11220 Springhill Dr., Greenville, a popular, 400-acre lake that feels very “up north” though it’s only 30 minutes from Grand Rapids.
 The public boat launch has four lanes, a shoreline dock with tie-offs and ample parking.
 Camping is permitted in the adjacent campground.

-Another very popular public launch is John Collins Park, 650 Lakeside Dr. SE, on Reed’s Lake in East Grand Rapids.
+Another very popular public launch is John Collins Park, 650 Lakeside Dr. SE, on Reeds Lake in East Grand Rapids.
 The 265-acre lake is delightful for boating, fishing, water skiing, and sailing.
 The free launch site is administered by the city of East Grand Rapids.
-It has picnic tables and overlooks where visitors can relax and enjoy the day.
+The park has picnic tables and overlooks where visitors can relax and enjoy the day.

 Looking for other interesting area boating access sites?
-Consider exploring the list for some place new to boat.
+Explore the MIRBS list, the Grand River Heritage Water Trail and the Grand River Greenway for some place new to boat.
 A couple of others to consider are:

 - Campbell Lake: A small lake where the fishing is good.
 Only half of its shoreline is developed.
 It is one of Kent County’s “quieter lakes” according to Fahrni and is best for small to medium-size watercraft.